piotrwicijowski/secret-santa/05_logic_apps/Readme.md

 Click to expand!
 </summary>

-After all of that we need to add two steps to our Logic App:
+After all of that we need to add four steps to our Logic App:
 - Initialize variable
 - Select names from tag list
 - Join names with # to create hashtags
 - Append hashtags to variable created before

-Add **Initialize variable** from Variables  as one below:
+Add **Initialize variable** step from Variables connector as one below:

 ![](screenshots/initialize-variable.png?raw=true)

-After this step, add new step called **Select** from Data Operations connector:
+After adding first step, add new step called **Select** from Data Operations connector:

 ![](screenshots/add-select.png?raw=true)

-To select the collection fromt which we will select values, in **From** input select "tags", and in **Map** input choose "Tag Name"
+To select the collection from which we will select values, in **From** input select "tags", and in **Map** input choose "Tag Name"

 ![](screenshots/select-tags.png?raw=true)